ModisWorks/modis/doc/guides/api-keys.md

 ```

 into your web browser and replacing `CLIENT_ID` with your bot's client id.
 You don't need to give all the permissions, but some modules won't work without the required permissions.

+## Getting a Google API key

+(Guide coming soon, feel free to ask for help in our Discord server for help)

+## Making a SoundCloud application

+Right now, SoundCloud have disabled making new applications.
+To use SoundCloud in Modis, you'll need to get a client id from an existing application, or wait until SoundCloud allow new applications again.
+We'll update this section with the new process for registering once SoundCloud have updated the process.